rethinkdb/rethinkdb/NOTES.md

 There are also some backwards incompatible changes in the JavaScript driver.

-* The `hasNext` method for cursors has been removed.
+* The `hasNext` command for cursors has been removed.

 ## New features ##